NYPL/ppd/mk-ppd-db/README.md

 It also adds any additional indexes, etc in `03_indexes.sql` and wraps everything up in a TRANSACTION

 ### step 4:

 Initializes SQLite DB with the final schema and runs an R script that reads all datafiles from step01 and inserts the data into the empty (but structured) ppd.db

+### step 5:

+Outputs the final remaining artifacts of this subsystem.
+This includes

+- `target/ppddb/record-types.d.ts`
+  TS type definitions for each record in each DB table

+- `target/ppddb/proto-column-definitions.ts`
+  The base column definition object needed by DataTables.
+Additional information is added in the app subsystem before it is finally passed to DataTables